Ceramic Dictionary

 Read more about: Tile – Electric Cutter.

-Bits in pottery are small pieces of bisque made with different types of clay, shapes and sizes and can be hand or industrially made as shown in “a, b and c”.
+Bits in pottery are small pieces of bisque made with different types of clay in different shapes and sizes that can be hand or industrially made as shown in “a”, “b” and “c”.
 They are to support, heighten and balance objects when packing kilns.
 When not being used in firing, they can be made with any material.
-In screen printing, “game cards e” are used to heighten a screen to a very fine degree.
+In screen printing, playing cards, “f”, are used to heighten a screen to a very fine degree.

-Note: In the photo above are different bits; “a, b & c” are all industrially made, “d” is handmade, “e” is broken industrial tiles and “f” game cards.
+Note: In the photos above are examples of different bits; “a”, “b” and “c” are all industrially made, “d” is handmade, “e” shows broken industrial tiles and “f” playing cards.

 Read more about: Screen printing (4) Setting up a screen

-Bizen ware is Japanese pottery named after the village of Imbe in the province known in the past as Bizen.
-The method started in medieval Japan and is still functioning in the same way today.
+Bizen pottery is Japanese and named after the village of Imbe in the province known in the past as Bizen.
+The method started in medieval times in Japan and is still functioning in the same way today.
 Because of the clay composition, work is fired slowly over a long period of time.
 It is very strong, reddish brown in color and with no glaze.
-The kilns are fired by wood and the pots are stacked with rice, straw and other products and the combustion during firing causes these to form different textures and markings on the finished work.
+The kilns are fired by wood, the pots are stacked with rice, straw and other products and the combustion during firing causes these to form different textures and markings on the finished work.

 Click on the title to see more images

 Black is a complete color.
-You cannot have a light black, as it would be gray.
+You cannot have a light black as it would be gray.
 Originally black was not used in the “Majolica” method, instead a color which looks like black was made up of other dark colors; brown, blue and red.
 Manganese, which is a very dark brown, was and is used for dark outlines.
-Black does not have the problems of manganese, but it gives a hard, modern, industrial finish and it is good when a powerful impact is needed, as shown in the following photo of “Piscis”, the name of a block of flats.
+Black does not have the problems of manganese but it gives a hard, modern, industrial finish and is good when a powerful impact is needed as shown in the following photo of Piscis, the name of a block of flats.
 In the design the outlines are made following the Dry-Cord method, the glaze-base is scraped away and then painted with black.

 Read more about: Dry Cord